 Preschool age children: Will have opportunities to play and explore their surroundings.

 They will be given many learning experiences in a variety of developmental areas that are age appropriate.
-Daily activities will include math, science, large and small muscle movement, art and literacy.
+Daily activities will include math, science, large and small muscle movement, art, and literacy.

 We occasionally take field trips, including walks around the neighborhood.
 Emergency information for each child will be taken whenever the children leave the premises.
 You will be notified in advance of any field trip requiring transportation.